 “The whole idea is that every single event has a home on the web—a microportal—where that event’s content lives before, during, and after the game,” Aufhauser said.

-Selecting Drupal and Acquia also helped Pac-12 Networks achieve another goal: increasing the amount of video on its sites.
+Selecting Acquia also helped Pac-12 Networks achieve another goal: increasing the amount of video on its sites.
 Thousands of athletic events mean tens of thousands of hours of video that needs hosting on the web.
 Drupal’s flexibility, ease-of-integration, and its centralized platform allowed Pac-12 Networks to migrate all existing video and host all pregame, live-game, and post-game video.
 The move brought instant results.
-In the first year on Drupal platform, Pac-12 Networks doubled the number of hours that people viewed video content on the site.
+In the first year on the Acquia Platform, Pac-12 Networks doubled the number of hours that people viewed video content on the site.

-“We’ve seen incredible growth in the consumption of video, which was one of our key objectives when making the decision to move to Drupal,” Aufhauser said.
+“We’ve seen incredible growth in the consumption of video, which was one of our key objectives when making the decision to move to Acquia,” Aufhauser said.

 With Acquia and its new network of Drupal sites, Pac-12 Networks is delivering the fan experience it wanted, one that meets the high expectations of the conference’s athletes.
 In addition to deeper fan engagement, Pac-12 Networks was also able to create a seamless fan experience from site to site, school to school, as a result of a single web, video, and publishing platform.
 Call it “The Network of Champions.”